DATES FOR 2023 COMPETITIONS

 Established in 1994, AFG has grown to become one of Australia’s largest mortgage broking groups and leaders in financial solutions.
 With 3,000+ mortgage brokers around Australia, AFG is one of the largest mortgage provider companies in the country.
 AFG brokers have the ability to offer their customers a choice of over 4,250+ finance products from more than 55 of Australia’s lenders.
 Each month AFG brokers help more than 7,500 Australians get the right loan for their home.

-Numero is honoured and proud to have developed this association with AFG, and in 2023 will have had their support through sponsorship for seventeen years.
+Numero is honoured and proud to have developed this association with AFG, and in 2024 will have had their support through sponsorship for eighteen years.
 It is thanks to AFG that schools compete for prizes at both heats and finals, with generous cash prizes awarded to the top three schools in the final.
 2010 began the awarding of extra cash prizes, with the first placed school winning $1000, second place $500 and third place $250.

 Edwina Forward Engraving